Tom Johnson - Clorox

 Bobby graduated from Eastern KY University with a double major in Finance and Business Education and completed his MBA in 2009.
 He has also earned the Senior Claim Law Associate Designation and a Marketing Excellence Accreditation from the Association of National Advertisers.
 Bobby currently sits on the board of directors with the San Antonio Pride Center and on the brand editorial board of Event Marketer Magazine.
 He and his schnoodle Brutus currently reside in San Antonio, TX.

-is a partner with Ernst & Young with more than 15 years of
+is a partner with EY with more than 15 years of

 experience in the Assurance and Advisory Business Services practice.